SCHOOL IS CLOSED

 No, Tapestry does not require school uniforms.
 We understand that a student’s comfort impacts his/her ability to learn.
 Students will be asked to wear attire that does not interfere with the learning environment for other students.

-Because research supports small class sizes as the best learning environment, a priority is to keep a low student – teacher ratio.
-Class sizes will be fluid depending upon the subject being taught and the needs of the students in the class.
-All core classes will contain 16 students and will be co-taught by both a general education and a special education teacher (an 8:1 student teacher ratio) to optimize differentiation and flexibility.
+Because research supports small class sizes as the best learning environment, a priority is to keep a low student-teacher ratio.
+Class sizes will be fluid depending on the subject being taught and the needs of the students in the class.
+All core classes have approximately 20 students and are co-taught including both general and special education teachers to optimize differentiation and flexibility.

 Discipline will be handled in accordance with our Student Code of Conduct with recognition that behavior is a form of communication often related to a regulatory issue or developmental deficit.
 Staff, teachers, parents, and students will work collaboratively to ensure effective communication, problem solving, and positive outcomes to any behaviors that disrupt the learning environment.